 A few of the reasons I mentioned above but there’s also a few more to mention as well.
 Making fried rice at home is a much better way to control the amount of oil that you use in the recipe, making fried rice a pretty healthy dinner.

-So even though it has the word “fried” in the name.
-We’re really not talking about deep frying the rice in fried rice.
+Because we’re really not talking about deep frying the rice here.
 It’s a quick cook in a very hot wok – or a large skillet if you don’t have a wok – and like I said before, you can sneak tons of vegetables in fried rice so pile them in.

-There are a few tips for making really delicious tasting fried rice at home.
+There are a few tricks for making really delicious tasting fried rice at home.
 One is to make the rice ahead of time and let it cool in the refrigerator.

 The rice will become firmer this way and the grains will separate making for a more authentic fried rice, not mushy fired rice that no one wants.
 Another great tip is to grab a couple of containers of rice from your local Chinese take out place and use that instead of making your own rice.